eightsmile/cfa/Equity.md

 #### Residual Income (RI)

+Residual Income is **net income less a charge** (deduction) for common shareholders’ opportunity cost in generating net income.
+It is the residual or remaining income **after considering the costs of all of a company’s capital**.
+(Debt + Equity)

 P.S. **Exclude** **Non-recurring Charges and Earnings.**

 For the **Residual Income**, (we denote $B_0$ as the book value of equity)